A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 4. On the time ambiguity and the absolute energy of Schr odinger's cat.

-This consideration reveals an interesting surprise: in the presence of the gravitational ambiguity of time, the time evolution of the wave function {\em becomes sensitive to the absolute value of the energy of the states involved.} In normal quantum mechanics, i.e. when the two states in superposition agree on their time, only the energy differences $E_a - E_b$ matter, because the mean energy $E_{mean} = ( E_a +E_b )/2$ appears only in the overall phase $i E_{mean} t$, which is therefore pure gauge and devoid of physical implications.
+Looking at either of these\ two phase differences reveals an interesting surprise: in the presence of the gravitational ambiguity of time, the time evolution of the wave function {\em becomes sensitive to the absolute value of the energy of the states involved.} In normal quantum mechanics, i.e. when the two states in superposition agree on their time, only the energy differences $E_a - E_b$ matter, because the mean energy $E_{mean} = ( E_a +E_b )/2$ appears only in the overall phase $i E_{mean} t$, which is therefore pure gauge and devoid of physical implications.

-But when the time depends on the state, as in our Shapiro situation, it does matter whether or not $E_{a,b}$ are replaced by a different energy $E_{a,b}^{\star}$, shifted by an offset $\Delta E$:
+But when the time depends on the state, as in our Shapiro situation, it does matter what the mean energy is.
+Below we evaluate Eqn.\ref{penrose_phase_difference2} for two energies $E_{a}^{\star}$ and $E_{b}^{\star}$ that are close to each other but at a large absolute energy $\Delta E \gg E_a , E_b$:

 After this substitution, the phase shift $\phi(t)$ becomes $\phi^{\star}(t)$,